 An illustration of dataset distillation from [1]

-Given an original dataset: (X,Y)Rd×n×Rk×n, where d is the dimenion of the data, n is the number of the original data, and k is the dimension of the label, dataset distillation aims to distill the large original dataset into a small synthesized dataset (XS,YS)Rd×m×Rk×n, such that models trained on it can achieve similar performance to those trained on the original dataset, where m is the number of distilled data and mn.
+Given an original dataset: \((X, Y) \in \mathbb{R}^{d \times n} \times \mathbb{R}^{k \times n}\), where \(d\) is the dimenion of the data, \(n\) is the number of the original data, and \(k\) is the dimension of the label, dataset distillation aims to distill the large original dataset into a small synthesized dataset \((X_S, Y_S) \in \mathbb{R}^{d \times m} \times \mathbb{R}^{k \times n} \), such that models trained on it can achieve similar performance to those trained on the original dataset, where \(m\) is the number of distilled data and \(m \ll n\).

-Similarly, a KRR trained on distilled dataset with regularization λS0 is fS(x)=WSϕ(x), The goal of dataset distillation is to find (XS,YS) such that WS=W.
+The goal of dataset distillation is to find \((X_S, Y_S)\) such that \(W_S = W\).

-For a LRR model, we show that k distilled data points (one per class) are necessary and sufficient to guarantee WS=W. We provide analytical solutions of such (XS,YS) allowing us to compute the distilled dataset analytically instead of having to learn it heuristically in existing works.
+For a LRR model, we show that \(k\) distilled data points (one per class) are necessary and

-Intuitively, original dataset (X,Y) is compressed into (XS,YS) through original model’s parameter W.
+Intuitively, original dataset \((X, Y)\) is compressed into \((X_S, Y_S)\) through original model’s parameter \(W\).

 Besides, we can also

-The results of LRR can be extended to KRR by replacing XS with ϕ(XS).
-When ϕ is surjective or bijective, we can always find a XS for a desired ϕ(XS).
-Examples of surjective ϕ:pd:
+The results of LRR can be extended to KRR by replacing \(X_S\) with \(\phi(X_S) \).
+When \(\phi\) is surjective or bijective, we can always find a \(X_S\) for a desired \(\phi(X_S) \).
+Examples of surjective \(\phi: p \leq d\):

 Below is a comparison with existing theoretical analysis of dataset distillation.